mendechris/mendechris.github.io/essays/smart-vs-not.md

 ## Getting Help
-As a software engineer getting stuck on a task is an inevitability.
+As a software engineer getting stuck on a task is an inevitability, so it is important to be able to ask questions to get unstuck.
 Luckily for us, there is a spectacular resource known as StackOverflow: a vast community of developers who ask and answer questions related to programming.
 According to Stack Overflow, over 21 million questions have been asked.
 This begs the questions, how many of those questions received relevant answers?

 I went on a search for examples of smart and not-so-smart questions to see what kind of responses they received.